HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     Example valid *format* values include: date-time, email.
 The specification of valid JSON *format* values can be found [here](http://json-schema.org/latest/json-schema-validation.html#rfc.section.7.3).

 1. **enum:** A defined list of valid values for the metadata field.
-This attribute is required when a field should only be given a limited set of values, and an appropriate ontology is not available.
-The *enum* values currently are not displayed to users outside of the JSON schema itself, but in the future will be shown in the metadata spreadsheet.
+This attribute is required when a field should be governed by a controlled vocabulary and an appropriate ontology is not available.
+The *enum* values currently are not displayed to users outside of the JSON schema, but in the future they will be shown in the metadata spreadsheet.

     Example: